Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 #### Feature Toggle
 - Developers should implement feature toggle (or flags) to enable the toggling on and off of features without the need to redeploy code
 - This is useful with canary as it allows us to make dynamic changes to our application without downtime.
-- A step-by-step approach to app release that splits traffic between a deployed version and a new version, releasing to a subset of users before a full rollout.

 ![feature-toggle-diagram](/Image_Folder/feature-toggle-diagram.png)
 #### Roll back Strategy
 - The rollback strategy should be automatically triggered if the deployment fails, there is a significant increase in error rates, security vulnerabilities are detected or if user feedback is negative.